 An adult who happened to be born into the IT industry!

-name is John and I joined Beyond Co., Ltd. as a new graduate in April.
+I'm John, and I joined Beyond Inc. as a new graduate in April

-I was born in Uzbekistan, came to Japan for the first time, and studied international management at a private Japanese university.
-I don't think anyone can imagine why I'm working in the IT industry.
-I don't know why, including myself.
+I was born in Uzbekistan, came to Japan for the first time, and acquired knowledge of international business at a private Japanese university.
+I don't think anyone could imagine why I'm working in the IT industry.
+Not even I know.
 This

-story may be a bit boring, but I'd be happy if you could take a little time to read it.
+might be a boring story, but I would be happy if you would take a little time to read it.

 My encounter with Linux